adswerve/universal-analytics-python/README.md

 # Contact
 Email: `opensource@analyticspros.com`

+# Installation

+The easiest way to install universal-analytics is directly from PyPi using `pip` by running the following command:

+    pip install universal-analytics-python

+Or use latest code:

+    pip install -e git+https://github.com/analytics-pros/universal-analytics-python.git#egg=universal-analytics-python-dev

+Otherwise you can download source code and install it directly:

+    python setup.py install

 # Usage

 For the most accurate data in your reports, Analytics Pros recommends establishing a distinct ID for each of your users, and integrating that ID on your front-end web tracking, as well as back-end tracking calls.
 This provides for a consistent, correct representation of user engagement, without skewing overall visit metrics (and others).